What Does Personal Liability Insurance Cover? Do You Need Coverage?

 Considering the low cost of liability coverage, you should always consider taking the maximum amount available to you.
 You can review your particular needs with your insurance agent or representative who will be in the best position to advise you how much is available to you and suggest the most appropriate limit.
 If you need more than what is available, they will also be able to discuss umbrella liability insurance, which can protect you even further.

 Imagine you find yourself on a romantic vacation, you've rented out a private spot on the beach and you've decided to light the area with incredible torches for a perfect setting to watch the sunset.
 As you're walking along the beach before dinner, the wind takes another direction and your torches light the area on fire.
-The hotel holds you personally responsible since you placed the torches on premises, and suddenly you are not only liable for the damages to the location, but also to the lost income from other potential guests using the area while they rebuild.
+The hotel holds you personally responsible since you placed the torches on premises, and suddenly you are not only liable for the damages to the hotel, but also to the lost income from other potential guests using the area while they rebuild.

 Your personal liability could help you.